kptdev/kpt/site/reference/cli/fn/eval/README.md

   e.g. instead of passing `gcr.io/kpt-fn/set-namespace:v0.1` you can pass `set-namespace:v0.1`.
   `eval` executes only one function, so do not use `--exec-path` flag with this flag.

+--entrypoint:
+  Executable in the container image to run.

 --image-pull-policy:
   If the image should be pulled before rendering the package(s).
 It can be set to one of always, ifNotPresent, never.
 If unspecified, always will be the